Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Acknowledgements

 \section{Acknowledgements}

 JLK offers their sincerest gratitude to Camila Correa for the plentiful and insightful discussions on the code that was developed for this work.
-The authors furthermore express their sincerest gratitude to Tim Linden for insightful feedback on an early draft of this manuscript.
+The insightful comments of the anonymous peer reviewer were instrumental to solving numerical issues and improving the quality of the manuscript, and both authors wish to express their sincerest gratitude for them.
+The authors furthermore express their sincerest gratitude to Tim Linden for insightful feedback on an early draft of this manuscript, and to Gerben Wierda for crucial technological support.
 JLK acknowledges SURF and the Snellius supercomputer on which part of the research was conducted.
 The authors acknowledge the work of the \textsc{swift}- and other collaborations, providing us with open-source software that is vital to scientific research, specifically the \textsc{MatPlotLib}, \textsc{Numpy} and \textsc{SciPy} python packages.

 JLK performed the N-Body simulations underlying this article, and the resulting data was jointly processed by both authors.
 JLK analysed the results with critical input from RW.
 RW performed the analysis of the dynamical time-scales of the systems, the cross-reference of the data using the numerical G\&S formalism, and the inspiral analysis.
 JLK wrote the manuscript with critical input from RW.
 No AI was used during any part of the research underlying, and writing of, this work.